-On March 27, 2020, Congress passed, and President Trump enacted, the Coronavirus Aid, Relief, and Economic Security (CARES) Act to provide emergency health care and economic assistance during the COVID-19 global pandemic.
+On March 27, 2020, Congress passed the Coronavirus Aid, Relief, and Economic Security (CARES) Act to provide emergency health care and economic assistance during the COVID-19 global pandemic.
 This legislation addresses concerns ranging from small business interruption to individual, family, and business economic relief.
 While the legislation contains a myriad of economic and healthcare response-related provisions, this summary focuses on one aspect of the economic provisions – those provisions relevant to individuals.

 One of the main, most direct ways that the CARES Act seeks to provide economic stability in light of the COVID-19 crisis is through creation of a “recovery rebate” for individuals.
 Specifically, the CARES Act creates a new Internal Revenue Code Section (I.R.C. § 6428) which allows a refundable income tax credit in the amount of $1,200 per qualifying individual ($2,400 for joint filers) plus an additional $500 for each qualifying child for taxable years beginning 2020.

 All individuals qualify for the credit other than nonresident alien individuals, those individuals who are claimed as dependents on another individual’s income tax return, or estates and trusts.